- Home

 In year 8, students will work on a range of projects that will enable them to create cross curricular and cultural links.
 The students will extend their understanding of drawing, mixed media, painting, printing and sculpture.
 Students continue to research and respond to artists’ work using appropriate techniques and will be helped to plan and develop their ideas.
 Each student will develop exciting and individual outcomes.

-Projects taught: Expressionist Portraits, Ugly Clay Mugs, Constructivism, Natural forms, Caricatures, Comic Art.
+Projects taught: Expressionist Portraits, Green Man Clay Project, Constructivism, Natural Forms, Brianna McCarthy Portraits, Comic Art.

 YEAR 9